shaabhishek/whisper-transcribe/INSTALL.md

 You can customize the application by modifying the `config.py` file:

 - Adjust the double-press interval (default: 0.5 seconds)
+- Choose which transcription service to use (OpenAI Whisper or Google Gemini)
 - Adjust audio recording parameters
-- Change the Whisper API model
+- Change the API models
 - Enable/disable notifications

 ## Troubleshooting